New Routemaster: Configuration

 The final design has doors at the front, centre and rear.
 The front and rear doors lead to staircases to the upper deck.
-The rear entrance initially had a platform and pole similar to the original Routemaster, with a door which was kept open for hop-on, hop-off operation when a conductor was on board.
+The rear entrance initially had a platform and pole similar to the original Routemaster, with a door kept open for hop-on, hop-off operation when a conductor was on board.
 Readers for the contactless Oyster card used for payment for transport in London are provided at each of the three boarding points.
-Other types of ticket must be presented to the driver.
+Other types of tickets must be presented to the driver.
 This applied even when a conductor was on board, as the conductors did not take fares or check tickets.

 There is a new pattern of moquette for the seating, manufactured by Camira Fabrics.
 The internal lighting is provided by LED clusters, and there is a climate-controlled ventilation system.
 There is a system to display text and provide audio announcements via loudspeakers, and T-loop for users of hearing aids; the information typically includes the route number, destination, name of the next stop and that the bus is stopping.

-The bus is a hybrid diesel-electric driven by a battery-powered electric motor, charged by a diesel fuelled generator and recovering energy during braking by regenerative braking.
+The bus is a hybrid diesel–electric driven by a battery-powered electric motor, charged by a diesel fuelled generator and recovering energy during braking by regenerative braking.

 In 2020, Transport for London announced that the New Routemasters would be converted so passengers only enter by the front door, with the middle and rear doors becoming exit-only.
 This was done to reduce fare evasion, which had been double that of other London buses.